Nebo15/annon.api/README.md

 All metrics have tags: `http_host`, `http_port`, `http_method`, `api_name` and `api_id` (if matches any), `request_id`.
 This allows to set different aggregated views on counter data.

-We recommend you to try [DataDog](https://www.datadoghq.com/) for collecting and displaying perfomance metrics.
-But this is not a hard containt, instead you can use any StatsD collector.
+We recommend you to try [DataDog](https://www.datadoghq.com/) for collecting and displaying performance metrics.
+But this is not a hard constraint, instead you can use any StatsD collector.

 ### Requests Idempotency

-Annon guarantess that replayed requests with same `X-Idempotency-Key: <key>` and same request will get permanent response.
+Annon guarantees that replayed requests with same `X-Idempotency-Key: <key>` and same request will get permanent response.
 This is useful in a financial application, where you need good protection from duplicate user actions.

 ### Requests Tracing

-Annon supports [OpenTracing](http://opentracing.io/) in Erlang via [Otter](https://github.com/Bluehouse-Technology/otter) libruary.
+Annon supports [OpenTracing](http://opentracing.io/) in Erlang via [Otter](https://github.com/Bluehouse-Technology/otter) library.
 This means that by implementing OpenTracing API in other services you can trace complete request impact for each of your services.

 ## Installation